nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 #### Implementation

-After executing the suggest command, it would create a SuggestCommand object is created.
+After executing the suggest command, it would create a SuggestCommand object.
-Then, LogicManager will then execute the given SuggestCommand.
-Upon execution of the SuggestCommand's execute method, it will obtain the currently displayed list of show via the model's `getFilteredShowList()`method. from the `model` object.
+Then, LogicManager will execute the given SuggestCommand.
+Upon execution of the SuggestCommand's execute method, it will obtain the currently displayed list of shows via the model's `getFilteredShowList()`method.

-In the event that the list is empty, this would cause an error message.
-Informing users that there are no shows currently in the displayed show list.
-Similarly, if there is only 1 show present in the list, it would inform the user that there is only 1 show in the current displayed show list.
+In the event that the list is empty, this would cause an error message which informs users that there are no shows currently in the displayed show list.
+Similarly, if there is only one show present in the list, it would inform the user that there is only one show in the current displayed show list.

-Else a random integer n, would be generated based on the size of the currently displayed show list.
+A random show is then selected from the list of displayed shows and displayed in the show list.
-The Show object at the n index would be selected as the random show.
-After which the model is then updated displaying only the random show.

 Below is the example usage scenario and the step-by-step flow of the suggest command.

-Step 1: The user launches Trackermon is presented with a list of all shows retrieved from local storage Trackermon.json.
+Step 1: The user launches Trackermon and is presented with a list of all shows retrieved from local storage trackermon.json.

 Step 2: The user executes suggest command to get a random show from the currently displayed list of shows.

-Step 3: The suggest command will then check to ensure that the current displayed list of shows contains 2 or more shows.
+Step 3: The suggest command will then check to ensure that the current displayed list of shows contains two or more shows.

-Step 4: In the event that there is 1 or 0 show currently being displayed, Trackermon would return a error message.
-Else, a random show would then be selected from the currently displayed list of show.
+Step 4: In the event that there is no show or one show currently being displayed, Trackermon would return an error message.
+Else, a random show would then be selected from the currently displayed list of shows.

 Step 5: Model#updateFilteredShowList will then be called and model will be updated with the random show.